comet-cc/GuaranTEE/README.md

 ## Guide to run inference within realm
 In The following, we provide a step-by-step guide to create a realm VM that provides inference to Normal world.
 What we actually need is a platform simulating an Armv9-A architecture and also necessary firmware and software which are compliant with Arm CCA extention.
 Our platform is Armv-A Base RevC AEM FVP
-[https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms] which is free-of-charge and provided by Arm.
+[Fixed Virtual Platform](https://developer.arm.com/Tools%20and%20Software/Fixed%20Virtual%20Platforms) which is free-of-charge and provided by Arm.
 This platform only works only on linux hosts.
-To obtain firmware and software stack we use Arm reference solutions [https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/tree/master?ref_type=heads]
+To obtain firmware and software stack we use Arm reference solutions [Arm Reference Solutions](https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/tree/master?ref_type=heads)
 .